Mainsworth2107/SwarmCode/README.txt

-README for DBA code
+README for RDBA code

-All refernces are given in main.m
+Full refernces are given in main.m

-DBA Algorithm (Andina et al): Implementation and verification of DBA Algorithm

 FLIES:

-distEU: Calculates the euclidian distance between any equal sized point sets (A) and (B).
+distEU Calculates the euclidian distance between any equal sized point sets (A) and (B).

+beeNew.m Function that applies swapping and mutation to  randomly selected current solutions to produce new potential solutions

 extPoses.m Extracts the pose information from each robot to allow for the environment object to plot them.